 If you're wondering why the 150m (c 490 ft) threshold was selected by Alan Dawson, it's because it's similar to the 500 ft prominence criteria selected by J. Rooke Corbett when he compiled his list of Scottish Hills between 2500 feet and 3000 feet.

-Hill list compilers also recognise subMarilyns.
+Alan Dawson has also listed the subMarilyns.
 These are hills that just fail (by up to 10m) to qualify on the drop rule, i.e. drop of 140m to 149m on all sides.

 Why are these hills called Marilyns?

-Alan Dawson first defined Marilyns in his 1992 Cicerone Book The Relative Hills of Britain, now only available at a second-hand premium.
+Alan Dawson first defined Marilyns in his 1992 Cicerone Book The Relative Hills of Britain, now only available at a second-hand premium although there are rumours of a second edition in a year or two.

 In his book, the author contrasts Marilyns with previously defined hill lists such as the Munros, which are based on the assumption that hills on a list must be a certain height above sea level with a subjective assessment of different peaks by the list originator.